FairDP: Certified Fairness with Differential Privacy: Experimental Results

-To thoroughly evaluate \textsc{FairDP}, we consider a variety of DP-preserving mechanisms, fairness training algorithms, and combinations of these as our baselines.
-This results in eight baselines, including a standard MLP, four existing mechanisms that either preserve DP or promote fairness, one adapted mechanism that achieves both DP and fairness, and two variants of \textsc{FairDP}.
+\textbf{Baselines.} We consider a variety of DP-preserving mechanisms, fairness training algorithms, and combinations of these as baselines, resulting in six baselines, including a non-DP mechanism, three existing mechanisms that either preserve DP or promote fairness, one existing mechanism that achieves both fairness and privacy, and one adapted mechanism that achieves both DP and fairness.